Eleven-plus: Current practice

 Eleven-plus tests take place in September of children's final primary school year with results provided to parents in October to allow application for secondary schools.
 In Lincolnshire children will sit the Verbal Reasoning and Non-Verbal Reasoning.
 In Buckinghamshire children sit tests in Verbal Reasoning, Mathematics and Non-Verbal reasoning.
 In Kent, where the eleven-plus test is more commonly known as the Kent Test, children sit all four of the above disciplines; however the Creative Writing, which falls as part the English test, will only be used in circumstances of appeal.
 In the London Borough of Bexley from September 2008, following a public consultation, pupils sitting the Eleven-Plus exam are only required to do a Mathematics and Verbal Reasoning paper.
 In Essex, where the examination is optional, children sit Verbal Reasoning, Mathematics and English.
 Other areas use different combinations.
 Some authorities/areas operate an opt-in system, while others (such as Buckinghamshire) operate an opt-out system where all pupils are entered unless parents decide to opt out.
 In the North Yorkshire, Harrogate/York area, children are only required to sit two tests: Verbal and Non-Verbal Reasoning.

-Independent schools in England generally select children at the age of 13, using a common set of papers known as the Common Entrance Examination About ten do select at eleven; using papers in English, Mathematics and Science.
+Independent schools in England generally select children at the age of 13, using a common set of papers known as the Common Entrance Examination.
+About ten do select at eleven; using papers in English, Mathematics and Science.
 These also have the Common entrance exam name.

 Scoring

+England has 163 grammar schools 155 of which control their own admissions including the choice of test.
+(143 Academy Converters, six Foundation schools and six Voluntary aided schools control their own admissions.
+Admissions for the remaining seven Community Schools and one Voluntary Controlled school are determined by the local authority.;